 Can High Court bailiffs force entry?

-This means they can’t:
+This means they cannot:

-• push past you
+• Push past you

-• put a foot in the door to stop you closing it
+• Put a foot in the door to stop you closing it

-• climb through a window or skylight.
+• Climb through a window or skylight

 The rules are different at commercial premises.
-If you run your own business, the HCEO can, if they've secured a warrant, use force to break into the business premises if you don’t let them in.
-Read more guides to court action by creditors.
+If you run your own business, the HCEO can use force to break into the business premises if you do not let them in.
+They need to have secured a warrant to do this.

 What should I do if a High Court enforcement officer contacts me?